 Hong Kong’s only foal was a good omen for the Clearwater Bay Equestrian Centre.

-Sweet William, the first foal born in Hong Kong for 16 years, celebrates his first birthday this month.
-A happy accident, his arrival has proved a good omen for the Clearwater Bay Equestrian and Education Centre, where he was born at 3.30am on March 4, 2009, in its first year of operation.
+Sweet William, the first foal born in Hong Kong for 16 years was a happy accident.
+His arrival proved a good omen for the Clearwater Bay Equestrian and Education Centre, where he was born at 3.30am on March 4, 2009, in its first year of operation.

 It’s easy to see why.
 Tucked away at the end of Lung Ha Road, its five paddocks are in a stunning spot between the Lobster Bay waterfront and Clearwater Bay Country Park.
 We can thank Loiterton’s son, Hugh, for spotting the plot while out running during training for the Hong Kong Under-14s rugby team.